iStockphoto.com / Sean Pavone

 CityofStPete / flickr

 SoccerHome to the Orlando City Lions as well as the Orlando Pride, a National Women's Soccer League expansion franchise, the new Orlando City Stadium, 655 W. Church St., seats at least 25,500 fans.
-Orlando City B (OCB), a United Soccer League club, will also play home games at the new stadium in the Parramore neighborhood.
+Orlando City B (OCB), a United Soccer League club, also plays home games at the new stadium in the Parramore neighborhood.
 For tickets phone (855) 675-2489.

 Note: Policies concerning admittance of children to pari-mutuel betting facilities vary.
 Phone for information.